crankler/crankler.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey 👋, I'm currently pursing my Robotics Ph.D.
-(Sep.2020 - Jun.2024) from the [Robotics Institute](https://mee.sustech.edu.cn/en/) at [Southern University of Science and Technology](https://www.sustech.edu.cn/), Shenzhen, China, working with [Zhenzhong Jia](https://mee.sustech.edu.cn/2019/jiaoshou4_0930/842.html).
+(Sep.2020 - Jun.2024) from the [Robotics Institute](https://mee.sustech.edu.cn/en/) at Southern University of Science and Technology (SUSTech), Shenzhen, China, working with [Zhenzhong Jia](https://mee.sustech.edu.cn/2019/jiaoshou4_0930/842.html).
 My research focuses on **Terrain-aware Contact and Mapping for Intelligent Robots**, which explores perception, learning, sensor fusion, and autonomous traversal in more dynamic areas.
 <!-- My goal: Towards Pervasive Robotics and Artificial Intelligence -->